xorbitsai/inference/doc/source/getting_started/installation.rst

    pip install "xinference[all]"

 .. note::
-   If you want to serve models in GGML format, it's advised to install the GGML dependencies manually based on your hardware specifications to enable acceleration.
-For more details, see the :ref:`installation_ggml` section.
+   If you want to serve models in GGUF format, it's advised to install the ``llama-cpp-python`` dependency manually based on your hardware specifications to enable acceleration.
+For more details, see the :ref:`installation_gguf` section.

 If you want to install only the necessary backends, here's a breakdown of how to do it.